 Can I use an otoscope camera on Mac?

-Yes, if the device behaves like a standard USB UVC or supported RTSP video source.
+Yes, if the device behaves like a standard USB UVC camera or supported RTSP video source.
+If the otoscope only works through a proprietary phone app, it may not expose the standard video path a Mac app needs.

 Can ScopeDock diagnose what the camera shows?